Does the father have to pay child support if not married? Or if he is unemployed?

 A child should be supported or maintained by:

-- natural or adoptive parents, regardless of whether they are married, living together, separated or divorced or not and
+- Natural or adoptive parents, regardless of whether they are married, living together, separated or divorced or not and

-- grandparents, regardless of whether the child’s parents were married to each other or not.
+- Grandparents, regardless of whether the child’s parents were married to each other or not.
 However, this can vary from one case to another.

 The duty to support a child exists in the following cases:

-- a child is born:
+- A child is born:

 - in wedlock, both parents must provide support